-- Talk about healthy coping mechanisms that can be used during the party.
+- Talk about healthy coping mechanisms for the party.
 These may range from seeking a favorite cousin to taking a 10-minute break in the car.

-- Prepare an “escape plan” if necessary so that your child feels confident that she/he can leave the party if necessary.
+- Prepare an “escape plan” so that your child feels confident that they can leave the party.

-Most importantly, remember that healing from an eating disorder takes time and effort, but it is possible.
-This year’s Fourth of July celebration may not be the same as previous years, but that doesn’t mean that every year from here on out will be restricted.
-This is one year out of many, and hopefully next year your child will be in a more fully-recovered place and you can return to previous traditions again.
+Remember that healing from an eating disorder takes time and effort, but it is possible.
+This year’s Fourth of July celebration may not be the same as in previous years.
+It may be more difficult.
+But that doesn’t mean that every year from here on out will be restricted.
+This is one year out of many, and hopefully next year your child will be in a more fully recovered place and you can return to previous traditions again.

 Ginny Jones is the editor of More-Love.org.
 She writes about parenting, body image, disordered eating, and eating disorders.
 Ginny is also a Parent Coach who helps parents handle their kids’ food and body issues.